JBoRu/UniKGQA/README.md

 We export the detailed environment settings in the freeze.yml, and you can install them with the command line as follows:

     conda env create -f freeze.yml

-## Preparing the datasets
-We preprocess the datasets following NSM.
-You can see the *Preprocess* directory for details.
+There are some directories (e.g., *data/*, *ckpt/*) that will be used in different workplace.
+Therefore, a good solution is to create a directory and softly link it to other place:

+    ln -s -F directory_name/ new_dirctory_name
+**Note: you should use the absolute path for directory_name and new_dirctory_name.**

-## Preparing the KG
+## Preprocessing
-For WebQSP and CWQ, we use the whole freebase as the knowledge base.
-We strongly suggest that you follow Freebase-Setup to build a Virtuoso for the Freebase dataset.
-Following NSM and GraftNet, to improve the data accessing efficiency when training, we extract a 2-hop topic-centric subgraph for each question in WebQSP and a 4-hop topic-centric subgraph for each question in CWQ to dump the necessary facts.
-Then, we access these necessary facts efficiently with sparse matrix multiplication based on the publicly released code of SubgraphRetrieval.
-You can see the *KnowledgeBase* directory for details.
+Before starting the experiments, you should first prepare the datasets and Knowledge Graph.
+You can see the *./Preprocess/README.md* for details.

-**Note: these two processes are time-consuming, so we strongly suggest you download our preprocessed data and KG dump from [here]().**
+**Note: the preprocessing are time-consuming, so we strongly suggest you download our preprocessed data and KG dump from [here]().**

 ## Pre-training
 We utilize the shortest path between topic entities and answer entities in KG as weak supervision signals to pre-train the PLM for question-relation semantic matching.